Have you ever felt guilty of taking a 20-minute break from your law school readings because you end up playing online games?

 #2 Improve visual attention

-Several recent studies have reported improved visual attention from playing online games.
+Several studies have reported improved visual attention from playing online games.

 For instance, in one study, experts discovered stronger visual attention in a group of frequent gamers while non-frequent players showed improved visual attention after 1 hour of gaming.

-To improve your visual attention, researches suggest that you play action real-time strategy games like Call of Duty or Total War.
+To improve your visual attention, research suggests that you play action real-time strategy games like Call of Duty or Total War.

 #3 Improve/develop problem-solving skills